-During the period since 1990, while the rate of account growth in the U.S. industry has been slowing and many of the Company's institutional clients have merged and consolidated, the Company has generated most of its revenue growth from its bankcard-related scoring and account management business by deepening its penetration of large banks and other credit issuers.
-The Company believes much of its future growth prospects will rest on its ability to (a) develop new, high-value products, (b) increase its penetration of established or emerging credit markets outside the U.S. and Canada and (c) expand--either directly or through further acquisitions--into relatively undeveloped or underdeveloped markets for its products and services, such as direct marketing, insurance, small business lending, healthcare information management, retail, telecommunications and eBusiness.
+During the period since 1990, while the rate of account growth in the bankcard industry has been slowing and many of the Company's largest institutional clients have merged and consolidated, the Company has generated most of its revenue growth from its bankcard-related scoring and account management business by deepening its penetration of large banks and other credit issuers.
+The Company believes much of its future growth prospects will rest on its ability to (a) develop new, high-value products, (b) increase its penetration of established or emerging credit markets outside the U.S. and Canada and (c) expand--either directly or through further acquisitions--into relatively undeveloped or underdeveloped markets for its products and services, such as direct marketing, insurance, small business lending, retail, telecommunications and eBusiness.
 During fiscal 1998, the Company's backlog of orders for fixed-priced products declined slightly, and in fiscal 1999 this backlog declined an additional \$7.3 million.
+Most usage based revenues do not backlog declined an additional \$7.3 million.
 Most usage based revenues do not appear as part of the backlog.
-During the quarters ended December 31, 1999 and March 31, 2000, this backlog increased by \$2.7 million and \$17.5, respectively.
-In the most recent quarter the backlog was \$76.2 million which represents a 35% increase compared with the same period in the prior fiscal year.
-This improvement was across all business areas with particular strength in Alliance Products and Services and Account and Customer Management products.
+During the quarters ended December 31, 1999, March 31, 2000 and June 30, 2000, this backlog increased by \$2.7 million, \$17.5 million and \$2.6 million, respectively.
+At June 30, 2000, the backlog was \$78.8 million which represents a 37% increase compared with the same period in the prior fiscal year.
 Backlog orders may be cancelled or delayed.
 There is no assurance that backlog will result in revenues.
-Management believes that increased revenue growth in fiscal 2000 and later years will depend to a large extent on sales of newly developed products.
+Management believes increased revenue growth in fiscal 2000 and later years will depend to a large extent on sales of newly developed products.
+The Company's efforts to develop new products is expected to result in increased expenses.
+There can be no assurance that the Company will be successful in developing new products or that any new products will generate additional revenue necessary to justify the additional expenses the Company will incur.

-Over the long term, in addition to the factors discussed above, the Company's rate of revenue growth-excluding growth due to acquisitions-is limited by the rate at which it can recruit and absorb additional professional staff.
+Over the long term, in addition to the factors discussed above, the Company's rate of revenue growth-excluding growth due to acquisitions--is limited by the rate at which it can recruit and absorb additional professional staff.
 Management believes this constraint will continue to exist indefinitely.
 On the other hand, despite the high penetration the Company has already achieved in certain markets, the opportunities for application of its core competencies are much greater than it can pursue.
 Thus, the Company believes it can continue to grow revenues, within the personnel constraint, for the foreseeable future.
 At times management may forego short-term revenue growth in order to devote limited resources to opportunities that it believes have exceptional long-term potential.
-This is the basis for the Company's new strategic focus of becoming an eBusiness company and implementing new growth initiatives targeted at the retail and telecommunications markets.
+This is the basis for the Company's new strategic focus on becoming an eBusiness company and implementing new growth initiatives targeted at the retail and telecommunications markets.
 A similar longer-range strategic initiative occurred during the period from 1988 through 1990, when the Company devoted significant resources to developing the usage-priced services that it distributes through credit bureaus and third-party processors.